 -

 Compare month to month with context.
-A changed net figure is often legitimate if one of these moved:
+A changed net figure is often legitimate if overtime, allowances, a bonus, an unpaid absence, or a retroactive correction moved that month.

 -

 Do not guess at unclear labels.
 If a line description is abbreviated, translated inconsistently, or appears unexpectedly, check it with the employer or payroll provider.
-Guessing is risky because one misunderstood line can affect tax, benefits, reimbursement records, and year-end reconciliation.
+One misunderstood line can affect tax, benefits, reimbursement records, and year-end reconciliation.

 -